karneh/mediationmonitor.github.io/index.md

   <figcaption> <b> Figure 5.a</b> : Subplot of filtered FFT of sub-samples</figcaption>
 </figure>

-From those frequency domain plots, we isolated the peaks in the range for heartbeat frequencies and the range for breath rate frequencies in each subsample.
-These peaks were plotted together, as shown in the figure below, so the user can visually see how their heartbeat and breathing patters are changing throughout the meditation session.
+From the frequency domain plots in **Figure 5.a**, we isolated the peaks in the range for heartbeat frequencies and the range for breath rate frequencies in each subsample.
+These peaks were plotted together, as shown in the **Figure 5.b**, so the user can visually see how their heartbeat and breathing patters are changing throughout the meditation session.

 <figure>
   <img src="images/overplot_results.jpg"/>